AmineDjeghri/awesome-os-setup/README.md

 #### <ins>Git-Bash</ins>:
 - You can use linux commands in window like SSH and Git !
 Download gitbash to have these commands added to windows Terminal.
 Open a new Windows terminal after the installation and run this command `git --version` you should see the following message `git version 2.39.1.windows.1`. that means the git command works !
 #### <ins>PyCharm or VScode</ins>:
-- I prefer to use PyCharm (Education version which is free) but here are the config for both, BECAREFUL when creating a project, you should use the anaconda python and not another one like virtualenv (that's why you need to make sure to have only the anaconda python installed)
+- I prefer to use PyCharm (Education version which is free) but here are the config for both, BECAREFUL when creating a project, you should use the anaconda python or wsl anaconda and not another one like virtualenv)
 - Sync pycharm settings : https://www.jetbrains.com/help/pycharm/sharing-your-ide-settings.html#IDE_settings_sync

 #### other tools
 - .ssh key : generate an ssh key with `ssh-keygen -t rsa` (when prompted, enter an empty password if you want, key name can stay the same)
 Open file your_home_directory/.ssh/id_rsa.pub (example `C:\Users\AmineDjeghri\.ssh` with your favorite text editor to see the key.